rsyi/rsyi.github.io/_posts/2018-08-16-assumption-logistic-regression.md

 $$p_{g_1}/p_{g_2} \sim \boldsymbol{x}. \ \ \ (2)$$

 <div style="padding: 10px; background-color: #ccc; font-size: 1.3em;">
-Therefore, logistic regression assumes that the ratios between probabilities of different categorical outcomes scale linearly with \\(\boldsymbol{x}\\).
+Therefore, logistic regression assumes that the ratios between probabilities of different categorical outcomes scale linearly with $\boldsymbol{x}$.
 Any feature engineering then, should reflect your belief about how these are related.
 </div>

 # A brief comment on the loss function